AlDas23/Acc0unt1ng/README.md

 Each currency/category/sub-category name is written on the new line and the last row should **should not** be empty line, otherwise it would count as additional variable name.

-If you would prefer to not create those files but let the app do it for you, it is possible to configure all of those csv's using *Terminal UI* cell.
+If you would prefer to not create those files but let the app do it for you, it is possible to configure all of those csv's using *Database Options* in Web-interface.

 ![terminalSPVPreview](preview/DatabseOptions.jpg)